nqtien-020913/olist_brazillian_ecom_analysis/README.md

 </div>

-> 📊The ... can be downloaded [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+> 📊The Olist E-commerce dataset can be downloaded [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 > 📊The SQL queries utilized to inspect and perform quality checks can be found here.